-(1) The Aerospace/Defense Industry Peer Group used in the Performance Graph was developed in 1993 to comply with SEC regulations and initially consisted of: AAR Corp., EDO Corporation, Hexcel Corporation, Hi-Shear Industries, Inc., Logicon, Inc., M/A-COM Inc., Moog Inc., Nichols Research Corporation, Rohr, Inc., Sparton Corp., TransTechnology Corporation, UNC Inc., United Industrial Corp., Watkins-Johnson Company and Wyman-Gordon Company.
-Since 1993, several of these companies have been acquired and their performance has been omitted from the Aerospace/Defense Industry Peer Group performance results since the year of acquisition: M/A-COM Inc. in 1995, Logicon, Inc., Rohr, Inc., and UNC Inc. in 1997, and Nichols Research Corporation and Wyman-Gordon Company in 1999.
+The Aerospace/ Defense Industry Peer Group used in the Performance Graph in 1997 consisted of: AAR Corp., EDO Corporation, Hexcel Corporation, Hi-Shear Industries, Inc., Moog Inc., Nichols Research Corporation, Sparton Corp., TransTechnology Corporation, United Industrial Corp., Watkins-Johnson Company and Wyman-Gordon Company.
+Since 1997, several of these companies have been acquired and their performance has been omitted from the Aerospace/ Defense Industry Peer Group performance results since the year of acquisition: Nichols Research Corporation and Wyman-Gordon Company in 1999, and Watkins-Johnson Company in 2000.